 We may use any appropriate I/O pins of the SBC for interface with the expansion module.

-Figure 3 gives idea how to test the module with simple switches, two power supplies and any type of appropriate loads.
+Figure 3 gives an idea of how to test the module with simple switches, two power supplies and any type of appropriate loads.

 We should note that the current of the load is added to the quiescent current from Vs. Vss and Vs should not be connected together.